JKhawaja/JKhawaja.github.io/_posts/2017-9-15-Version-Driven-Development-Testing.md

 It is also true that all of these Test "Types" are really: `Assertion Types` (asserted properties).
 And often it is the case that a Test block (test function) contains multiple assertions about a (set of) code block(s).

-Using Test Types allows us to group Test Blocks by assertion types (e.g. all Unitary property tests for a code block are in the same Test function).
+Using Test Types allows us to group Test Blocks by assertion types (e.g., all Unitary property tests for a code block are in the same Test function).

 ## Test Purpose/Focus